 As the technology in our cars continues to advance, the radiation danger of these same cars increases.
-Friends, I know recently bought a brand new 2017 Toyota Rav4, and although the car is beautiful, I couldn’t help but notice all the electronics.
-Surrounded by cameras to give a 360-degree view around the car, a huge screen to display everything, electronics in and around the seats.
-All of these things provide amazing conveniences and safety features, but the amount of radiation being emitted is immense.
+Friends, I know recently bought a brand new 2020 Toyota Rav4, and although the car is beautiful, I couldn’t help but notice all the electronics.

 Although most cars burn gas and oil for energy, the amount of electronics in our cars is growing with every new model.
 If you own an electric or hybrid car, this danger is even greater.

 The other large problem is that when you’re inside of a car, the metal casing of the vehicle tends to keep this radiation trapped within, or at least bounce a good portion of it around.
 This is called the Faraday cage effect and has shown to dramatically magnify the amount of radiation.

-Let’s walk through why EMF radiation in our cars is a concern, and what we can do about it.
+Let’s walk through why EMF radiation in our cars is a concern, and what the best devices are to protect us.

 EMF Radiation In Your Car